pesricha/taipy-doc/docs/userman/gui/extension/extension_tabular_data.md

 In this section, we will expand the dynamic element library, initially created in the [Scalar properties](dynamic_element/scalar_props.md) section, by adding a chessboard element.

-This element will accept a property containing the state of a chess game and display it as a visually interactive chessboard.
-When a Python variable is bound to this property, updates to the variable will immediately update the chessboard displayed on the page, ensuring real-time synchronization.
+This visual element will take a property representing the state of a chess game, structured as tabular data, and render it as an interactive chessboard.

 ## Declaring a dynamic element {data-source="gui:doc/extension/example_library/example_library.py#L43"}
 Starting from the code mentioned above, here is how you would declare this new element: